rohit-1789/Plants-Disease-Prediction/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request for any feature additions or bug fixes.

----

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

 ## Acknowledgments